(Redirected from Shock)

-HYPOTENSION WITH SIGNS OF DECREASED TISSUE PERFUSION SECONDARY TO FLUID LOSS
+HYPOTENSION WITH SIGNS OF DECREASED TISSUE PERFUSION NOT SECONDARY TO BLOOD LOSS

 INITIAL MEDICAL CARE - Provide OXYGEN or assist ventilations as appropriate for patient condition.

 - Place patient in Trendelenburg

 - For spontaneously breathing patients with a systolic blood pressure less than 100 mm Hg and no known contraindications to the device, apply the ResQGuard impedance threshold device with mask or mouth-piece as indicated (procedure 9.31) if available.
 Monitor systolic Blood pressure every 2-3 minutes.

 - Establish 2 large bore IV lines.
 Fluid boluses in increments of 200 - 300 ml, to titrate systolic BP greater than 90 mm Hg.
 Monitor for signs of fluid overload.

 - Limit fluid administration to 2000cc due to possibility of DIC.

 - In non-hemorrhagic shock, if condition worsens despite fluid therapy, administer DOPAMINE 5 - 20 mcg/kg/minute titrated to systolic BP greater than 90 mm Hg.